Muhammad Alwali II: Battle of Dan Yaya

 After Madaci and Jalli fell, the Sultan himself set out of Kano with a large force which included a heavy cavalry of seven hundred horsemen.
 He soon took and razed Dawaki which was situated between Madaci and Jalli.
 His army then occupied the town but were subject to constant harassment by a concentrated force of rebels using arrows and guerrilla tactics, trying to draw his cavalry out to open field.

 It was here that Alwali learned of his betrayal by Ciroma Dan Mama and Sarkin Fulanin Danbarta who both reinforced Fula forces.
 The Ciroma's forces would account for a significant portion of Kano's army.
 Alwali proceeded to Dan Yaya and while reinforcements from Bornu were impeded by a Fula blockade, he welcomed the Sultans of Katsina and Daura and their armies.
 The Fula were however further reinforced by their kin from Ringim, Jahun and other areas.

 At Dan Yaya, three to four months of fighting took place and it is said that up to ninety three fights took place within this period.
 The Sultan however did not fully commit his army until the last three days.
 It is possible he was waiting for further reinforcements from Daura, Katsina, Bornu and other placers but this did not materialize.

 Alwali then took to the battlefield himself and launched a heavy attack on the rebel stronghold in Sabon Ruwa and many houses were burnt.
 However, the rebels were soon reinforced by their allies in neighboring areas.
 Alwali was then pushed back from Sabon Ruwa with both sides recording heavy losses.
-The Sultans army attacked again in the evening and more reinforcements came to Alwalis aid from Daura.
+The Sultans army attacked again in the evening and more reinforcements came to Alwali's aid from Daura.
 Kano forces launched a less intense attack in the morning.
 During this time, the Fula camp was running short of supplies and contemplated retreating to Gaya to instead aid Muhammad Bakatsine who had so far been unable to capture what would be perhaps the most important town in Kano.
 They argued against this retreat believing it would reinvigorate the Sultan and his army's morale, instead deciding to roll the dice on one last major attack.
 The Fula came out in the open field and the Sultans army immediately charged.
 The battle started from Maghrib prayers (around 7:00PM) until Subhi Prayers (around 5:00AM) when the Fula were able to stealthily set fire to the Hausa camp which contained their women and supplies.
 On seeing this, the Hausa retreated towards their tents and the battle soon became a slaughter in favor of the Fula.

 As the fire razed through their bivouacs, Alwali fled for Kano with his sons and other officials.
 The Sultans of Katsina and Daura also fled home with what was left of their armies while the remaining soldiers fought a losing battle against the rampaging rebels.
 The Fula took most of Kano soon after.